.

 1. Text Link

-As the sunset of this widely known laboratory information system approaches, labs nationwide face the pressing need to transition to modern, cloud-compatible medical LIS solutions, creating both challenges and opportunities for lab directors and pathologists accustomed to their legacy LIS systems.
+As the sunset of this widely known lab information system approaches, labs nationwide face the pressing need to transition to modern, cloud-compatible medical LIS solutions, creating both challenges and opportunities for lab directors and pathologists accustomed to their legacy LIS systems.

 Discover More: What You Need to Know Before Contracting with a Modern Laboratory Information System (LIS) Company